davidedc/Minimal-2D-Js-Software-Renderer/test_case_naming_analysis_explained.md

     *   `semitransparent`: A fill is applied with partial opacity (alpha between 0 and 1, exclusive).
 Filenames with "semitransparent_fill" or "transparent_fill" (if fill is present but alpha is <1) lead to this.
     *   `mixed`: If different shapes in the test have different fill styles (e.g., some opaque, some none), or if the fill opacity itself is randomized across these categories.
 The `scene--all-shapes-combined--test.js` is a prime example.
     *   `N/A`: For the main scene test, as fills are per-component.
-    *   Determined by analyzing `ctx.fillStyle` assignments, alpha values in color objects, and calls to fill methods (`fillRect`, `fillCircle`, `fillAndStrokeArc`, etc.) in the test scripts.
+    *   Determined by analyzing `ctx.fillStyle` assignments, alpha values in color objects, and calls to fill methods (`fillRect`, `fillCircle`, `fillAndOuterStrokeArc`, etc.) in the test scripts.
 Parenthesized comments were removed.

 ---